 So the next time you think about the weather, as you don your wool or open up that umbrella, give a nod to the Earth, and be thankful that you won’t be dealing with any solar storms today.

-Rob Pretlow is an Earth and Space scientist as well as an Anake 2010-2011 student.
-He is a guest contributor for Kamana, delving into geology and science-related themes.
-If you have any questions regarding rocks, space, or other geektastic fares, don’t hesitate to contact him at email@example.com.
+Rob Pretlow is an Earth and Space scientist as well as an Immersion 2010-2011 student.
+If you have any questions regarding rocks, space, or other geektastic fares, don’t hesitate to contact him at [email protected].